foxssake/vest/docs/user-guide/benchmarking.md

       expect(packed_array.get_measurement(&"Size", &"value") < 80, "PackedArray too large!")
     ```

+!!!tip
+    If the built-in measurements are not needed for your test, call
+    `.without_builtin_measures()` on your benchmark.

 ### Emitting metrics

 Every benchmark function receives a special parameter - the `emit()` Callable.